jcebuck/customspro-api-docs/README.md

 ## Required Fields

-* Boolean values’ default to false when omitted.
+* Boolean values default to false when omitted.
 If required to be true you will need to specify them.
-* CustomerReference is required and has a max length of 16 characters.
+* `CustomerReference` is required and has a max length of 16 characters.
-* VehicleNumber OR TrailerNumber must be present.
+* `VehicleNumber` OR `TrailerNumber` must be present.
-* ExpectedDate must be in the future, in the format yyyy-MM-ddTHH:mm:ss.
+* `ExpectedDate` must be in the future, in the format `yyyy-MM-ddTHH:mm:ss`.
 * There must be at least one Consignment in the request and each Consignment must have one or more CommodityContracts (up to 99).
-* The sum of all Value fields of CommodityContracts must equal the TotalValue of the parent Consignment.
-This also applies to NumberOfPackages and TotalPackages.
+* The sum of all `Value` fields of CommodityContracts must equal the `TotalValue` of the parent Consignment.
+This also applies to `NumberOfPackages` and `TotalPackages`.
-UKTrader, Partner, and Declarant must be present in each Consignment.
+* `UKTrader`, `Partner`, and `Declarant` must be present in each Consignment.
 Their details are not saved separately, so if you make more than one request to the CreateShipment endpoint you will need to include these details again.
 I.e. they cannot be referenced by ID.
-* EORI is required for UKTrader and Declarant.
+* `EORI` is required for UKTrader and Declarant.
 It should be 2 characters followed by 12 digits, e.g. GB987654312000.
-* PaymentCode can be either ‘B’ or ‘C’ and is only required when there is also a DefermentNumber.
+* `PaymentCode` can be either ‘B’ or ‘C’ and is only required when there is also a `DefermentNumber`.
-* FreightCurrency is only required when FreightAmount is present and greater than 0.
+* `FreightCurrency` is only required when `FreightAmount` is present and greater than 0.
-* InsuranceCurrency is only required when InsuranceAmount is present and greater than 0.
+* `InsuranceCurrency` is only required when `InsuranceAmount` is present and greater than 0.
-* CommodityImportCode should be 2 digits.
+* `CommodityImportCode` should be 2 digits.
-* CommodityExportCode should be 8 digits.
+* `CommodityExportCode` should be 8 digits.
-* PreferenceType and PreferenceCertificateNumber are only required when HasPreference is true.
+* `PreferenceType` and `PreferenceCertificateNumber` are only required when `HasPreference` is true.

 ## Common Errors